mojiastonybrook/Documentation_Logs/JF2023_MaCh3_ComputeCanada_validation.md

 This documentation describes the pre-fitting validations performed by the version of MaCh3 being used in the T2K-SK joint analysis in 2023.
 The examples are processed on the ComputeCanada cluster Cedar, including running the executables of `PrintEventRate`, `AtmSigmaVar` and `SystLLHScan`.

+-note- all the job scripts to be submitted to a remote node should be put in the `\project` space of ComputeCanada.
+The `\home` space of ComputeCanada does not allow slurm to acess.

 ## Print Event Rate
 The event rates of the samples covered by the joint fit are recorded in the tech-note [TN471](http://t2k.org/docs/technotes/471/JointFitFitterValidv1.2)'s table 2 and table 3.
 ### run script example